Denying bad DNS HELO/EHLOs

 The HELO receiver MAY verify that the HELO parameter really corresponds to the IP address of the sender.
 However, the receiver MUST NOT refuse to accept a message, even if the sender's HELO command fails verification.

-On the other hand, it is a matter of fact that most spammers use fake domains -very often our own domains-, or even random strings or not solving domains, as their HELO/EHLOs.
+On the other hand, it is a matter of fact that most spammers use fake domains -sometimes our own domains-, or even random strings or not solving domains, as their HELO/EHLOs.

 For example, consider the following log lines (I have plenty of them in my logs):